quartzjer/pennybank/spec.md

 Like [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party), this main `PB` transaction is kept private between the two parties and only used as a last resort if either party misbehaves.
 The un-broadcast transaction can then be updated and "re-balanced" over time as value is exchanged, adjusting the amounts of the outputs and generating new signatures.

 In order to guarantee a `PB` is funded without being broadcast, a `P2SH` specifying it as the output is broadcast and validated before beginning any microtransactions.
+This `P2SH` source transaction may from either party, or may be created jointly by both parties so that neither is taking the risk alone by locking only their value.
+(TODO: document different common microtransaction patterns that use either/both funding models)

 When either party wants to settle and close the `PB`, the balances are updated and the `P2CM` is removed so that just normal outputs remain.
 As a last resort, either party may broadcast the last signed transaction which will freeze the `PB` at that point and the value remaining sent to the `P2CM` will be locked until either party either does the proof-of-works or they begin cooperating again.

 <a name="difficulty" />